 Dictionary for a Better World

 How can we make the world a better place?
 This inspiring resource for middle-grade readers is organized as a dictionary; each entry presents a word related to creating a better world, such as ally, empathy, or respect.
-For each word, there is a poem, a quote from an… View available downloads →
+For each word, there is a… View available downloads →